-*This kit will work well on any Mustang or Bronco with a four barrel carburetor intake manifold.
+*This kit will work well on any vehicle with a four barrel carburetor intake manifold.

 Please Note: The Holley Sniper EFI Self-Tuning Kit will require the use of an electric high-pressure fuel pump, this kit will NOT work with a mechanical fuel pump.
 For 1965-1968 Mustang applications we recommend using P/N: FTKEFI1 and for 1969-1970 Mustang applications we recommend using part FTKEFI2.

 Through usage of this Holley Kit (550-510), you will now be able to easily convert your carbureted engine to EFI.
 The Holley Sniper EFI kit is economically priced so you can have all the benefits of EFI and still have some extra cash to finish or upgrade the rest of your vehicle!
 Put an end to cold start issues, hesitations, vapor lock and flooding.

 Order a Holley Shiny Finish Sniper EFI Self-Tuning Kit from CJ Pony Parts today!